 Sometimes, processes like GPU, Audio-video service, and network service are at fault.
 Restarting the browser might help.

 If you need to keep the website open, close other tabs and work with them.
-You can also use another browser, check if the issue persists, and finish the work.
+You can also use a different browser, check whether the issue persists, and finish the work.

-I hope the post helped you determine why your Microsoft Edge caused high memory usage.
+I hope the post helped you understand why your Microsoft Edge was using high memory.

 How much RAM does Microsoft Edge use?

 It depends on the number of tabs, installed extensions, and browser usage.
-With 4-5 tabs and continuous usage, Microsoft Edge can consume memory between 300-900 MB.
-However, if the Edge browser consumes a lot of memory (RAM), then you can enable Efficiency mode to keep the Balanced savings or Maximum savings for optimizing the performance.
-Turning on the Resource controls feature is also very helpful in controlling memory usage.
+With 4-5 tabs and continuous usage, Microsoft Edge can consume between 2GB and 4GB of memory.
+However, if the Edge browser consumes a lot of memory (RAM), you can enable Efficiency mode to keep Balanced savings or Maximum savings to optimize performance.
+Enabling the Resource controls feature is also very helpful in managing memory usage.

 Read: Enable high-performance GPU for Edge browser